 The KNAT team supports safe and healthy communities in Kitsap County by providing outreach and education to prevent public nuisances and by working with property owners and other agencies to resolve current nuisances.

 We only begin abatement projects on properties that are recognized to have substantial unresolved issues by two or more of the KNAT agencies.
-Citizens can make complaints to each agency as it applies to a particular nuisance, but properties that ultimately end up on the our assessment list are decided by the team on a case-by-case basis.
+Citizens can make complaints to each agency as it applies to a particular nuisance, but properties that ultimately end up on our assessment list are decided by the team on a case-by-case basis.

 We remedy nuisance properties through: